nparker80/readme-generator/utils/README.md

   - [Credits](#credits)

   ## Description
-  tes
+  t

   ## Installation
-  tes
+  t

   ## Usage
-  tes
+  t

   ## License
-    This project is covered by the Mozilla license.
+    This project is covered by the Apache license.
     Click the license button at the top of this file to learn more.

   ## Contributing
-  tes
+  t

   ## Tests
-  tes
+  t

   ## Questions
   Questions about this project?
   GitHub: https://github.com/test
-  Email: tes
+  Email: test

   ## Credits
-  Najla Parker
+  test